 5. Enjoy an Activity Book

-You can help them complete a puzzle/activity book.
-Activity books and puzzles are a fun way to spend an afternoon.
+You can help them complete a activity book.
+Activity books are a fun way to spend an afternoon.
 You can even personalise them with their names and favourite designs!

 6. Try Origami

 Learn the art of origami.
 There are lots of free designs online that you can download to get the kids crafting.